mouseless-eth/Speedrun-Ethernaut-In-Foundry/README.md

 | [DoubleEntryPoint](./26_DoubleEntryPoint/README.md) | Fortra contracts                            | 4/10       |

 ### Contribution
-All contribution is welcome, if you find any mistakes or have a better implementation feel free to create a pull request.
+All contribution is welcome, if you find any mistakes or have a better implementation feel free to **create a pull request**.

 Levels without writeups :
-- 24 Puzzle Wallet
+- `24 Puzzle Wallet`
-- 25 Moterbike
+- `25 Moterbike`
-- 26 Double Entry Point
+- `26 Double Entry Point`